Impact

 03 —Key Design Decisions

 The core tension was between making reactions more visible versus suggesting specific emojis.
 I explored both.
-Emoji suggestions lower effort further — but the risk of an inaccurate or contextually inappropriate suggestion outweighed the convenience.
+Emoji suggestions lower effort further, but the risk of an inaccurate suggestion outweighed the convenience.
 A reaction should feel like the user's choice, not the app's guess.

-I landed on a persistent but minimal entry point anchored to the most recent message — visible without requiring any gesture, unobtrusive enough not to compete with the conversation.
+I landed on a persistent but minimal entry point anchored to the most recent message.

-Early dogfooding with the design team confirmed the entry point increased reaction visibility without feeling intrusive.
+Early feedback sessions with the design team confirmed the entry point increased reaction visibility without feeling intrusive.

 Other explorations considered — icon variants, mustache text, and bundled reactions